 5. Other Options for How to Get Rid of a Migraine

 Every person is unique when it comes to migraine triggers.
 Experts believe that people with migraine symptoms likely have overly sensitive central nervous systems that respond strongly to triggers in their environments.
 It might help to keep a journal or log of your migraine symptoms so you can draw conclusions about what your personal triggers might be.
-The American Headache Society offers free, printable “diary worksheets” that can help you pinpoint headache triggers.
-For example, ask yourself:

 - Do certain foods make your migraines worse or better?